Amir Farid: Career

 Farid has had a career as a pianist.

 Since 2005 and as of 2025, Farid has been the pianist in the Benaud Trio, along with violinist Lachlan Bramble, and cellist Ewen Bramble.
-They have given concerts around the country, won prizes, and in In November 2015 they were ensemble-in-residence at the Adelaide Chamber Music School.
+They have given concerts around the country, won prizes, and in November 2015 they were ensemble-in-residence at the Adelaide Chamber Music School.
 Influenced by pop and jazz music, the trio play a repertoire that spans over 70 works, from Haydn to contemporary composers.

 Awards and nominations

 In 2006 he won the first prize of the Australian National Piano Award.

 In 2007 he was given the Encouragement Award at the Lev Vlassenko Piano Competition.
 In the same year he won the Geoffrey Parsons Award, an award for accompanists held by The Accompanists' Guild of SA Inc.

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.